Fall Running

 Being the largest joint, the knee is complex, made up of many important structures.
 It is also one of the easiest joints to injure.
 It is composed of three bones, articular cartilage, meniscus, ligaments and tendons—all of which can sustain injury.

-That’s why we offer a team of board-certified orthopedists who specialize in both surgical and non-surgical knee treatments in our Brunswick, Norway, Portland, and Windham offices.
+That’s why we offer a team of board-certified orthopedists who specialize in both surgical and non-surgical knee treatments in our Brunswick, Portland, and Windham offices.
 Our specially trained physicians and surgeons provide a level of experience that no other orthopedic practice in Maine can match – and it’s reflected in our patients’ excellent outcomes.

 The knee conditions we treat